 Treatment time depends upon the scope of the treatment plan, patient compliance, and how quickly a patient recovers after procedures.
 After a thorough oral evaluation and discussion, your dentist should be able to provide a treatment timeframe.
-If you need treatment completed in a particular amount of time, be sure to let your dentist know your expectations at your consultation.
+If you need treatment completed in a particular amount of time, be sure to let your dentist and oral surgeon know your expectations at your consultation.

 If your treatment plan involves oral surgery, you may need to take time off work for recovery.
 Tell your dentist about your work commitments so that he or she may factor that into your treatment plan.

-Because each patient's treatment plan is unique, the cost of treatment varies greatly.
+Because each patient’s treatment plan is unique, the cost of treatment varies greatly.
 If finances are an issue, consider a phased treatment plan or financing.
 Some patient financing companies offer low- and no-interest loans for qualified applicants.
 You can use dental insurance and health savings accounts to help with full mouth reconstruction costs.
-If finances are an issue, be sure to tell your dentist.
+If finances are an issue, be sure to tell your surgeon and dentist.
 The doctor may have the option to use dental materials and procedures that can make your treatment more affordable.
 Of course, less esthetic materials (metal instead of natural looking) and alternate materials (bonding instead of veneers) come with some concessions.
 Discuss the pros and cons of various dental materials and treatment options with your doctor before undergoing treatment.

 No one is “too old” for good oral health and comfortable oral function.
 Age can, however, be an important factor in treatment planning, because elderly patients often have health issues that must be considered in a full mouth reconstruction plan.
 For instance, if the doctor determines that a patient may not do well during or after surgery, he or she may recommend mini dental implants, instead of traditional implants, for denture retention.
 Don’t allow age to keep you from a healthy mouth and comfortable oral function.
 A competent dentist will be able to work with you to develop an appropriate, effective treatment plan, regardless of your age.